jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 This is pretty good too, but you can see that FastQC also highlights parts of the analysis (in this case, the adaptor content) that could be improved with the orange exclamanation point.
 We'll have to remove the adaptors used in Illumina sequencing in the next step.

 ## 3. Trim and Quality Filter Reads
 First, you will want to remove the adaptors from each read.
 Adaptors are little sequence fragments that act as a barcode or ID number.
-They are at the beginning of each read to let the sequencing machine know which reads belong to which sample (**May move some of this explanation above depending on what you plan to say about the FastQC output!**).
+They are at the beginning of each read to let the sequencing machine know which reads belong to which sample.
 Since they are not actually a sequence from the genome of the sample, you should remove them before doing any assembly using a program like [`Trimmomatic`](http://www.usadellab.org/cms/?page=trimmomatic).

 Read filtering/trimming programs like `Trimmomatic` can also remove reads of poor quality.
 You will want to do that too; this will ensure that you are using untrustworthy data in the rest of the analysis.
 (Garbage in, garbage out!)